-This reduces pressure on the NHS through delaying future care needs and potential hospital admissions by delivering a high-quality continuity of care that is person-centred1 and mitigates risks.
+This reduces pressure on the NHS through delaying future care needs and potential hospital admissions by delivering a high-quality continuity of care that is personcentred and mitigates risks.

-We recognise the vital and valuable contributions of our local care market, VCFSE, community and workforce play and seek to support a transparent and productive working relationship between our organisations and all local services supporting people within the local community in our efforts to ensure quality care.
+We recognise the vital and valuable contributions of our local care market, Voluntary, Community, Faith, and Social Enterprise sector (VCFSE), community and workforce play and seek to support a transparent and productive working relationship between our organisations and all local services supporting people within the local community in our efforts to ensure quality care.

-Contract management in Somerset is primarily undertaken by a team of dedicated contract managers who work closely with colleagues within NHS Somerset ICB to avoid overlap and duplication where a provider (for example a care home with nursing) is commissioned by both organisations.
+Contract management in Somerset is primarily undertaken by a team of dedicated contract managers who work closely with colleagues within NHS Somerset Integrated Care Board (ICB) to avoid overlap and duplication where a provider (for example a care home with nursing) is commissioned by both organisations.